Jalen Duren: Player profile

-Duren is widely considered the best "true post" player in his class by recruiting sites and sportswriters alike.
+Duren was widely considered the best "true post" player in his class by recruiting sites and sportswriters alike.
 He wields influence in the paint due to his size, strength, athleticism and footwork that allows him to dominate on both sides of the floor.
 Jake Weingarten, founder of recruiting site StockRisers.com, described him as NBA-ready as a tenth grader amid reports that the NBA was considering lowering the minimum draft age from 19 to 18.

 His physically imposing frame and shot-blocking talent drew comparisons to Bam Adebayo from 247Sports national basketball director Eric Bossi, while his AAU coach Chris Rountree likened him to Marvin Bagley III.